 Every planting season, MillionTreesNYC engages enthusiastic, energetic, and environmentally–minded New Yorkers in volunteer tree planting and care activities in and around city parks.

-With over 834,000 trees planted to date, we are well on our way to meeting the goal of planting one million trees almost two years ahead of schedule.
+MillionTreesNYC has reached our goal of planting one million trees two years ahead of schedule and we could not have accomplished our mission without the help of tens of thousands of volunteers!
 But planting is just the first step in enhancing and preserving New York City's urban forest.
 Tree care and stewardship are the next critical steps to ensuring the survival of our urban forest.
-Join us again on April 26 and help protect over 20,000 young trees!

 Learn more about this reforestation effort